Gabatrix: the Violet Wave

 Chapter 7: Fighting Back

-Javier rested to the wall for what felt like hours.
-It was a war in his mind.
-Fear and anger were a constant friend as he did his best to keep himself composed.
+Javier rested against the wall for what felt like hours.
+His mind was at war.
+Fear and anger were constant friends, and he did his best to keep himself composed.
 For the most part, he felt sane.
 Memories would rush through his mind like daggers in the wind.
-It was difficult to keep himself together at times as different events ran through.
+It was difficult to keep himself together at times.

-He heard the door open.
-It was enough to pull him out of his thinking as he focused at the door.
-The moment he saw the person come in was when his adrenaline kicked in.
+He heard the door open, which was enough to pull him out of his thinking as he focused on the door.
+The moment he saw the person come in, his adrenaline kicked in.
 He immediately recognized who it was.

 Javier stood up as he watched her.
 For a moment, he felt a surge of fear, but the memories of her previous assault ran through him.
 To be told what she did to him by the doctor only caused anger to run through him.
 He clenched his fists as he prepared for a confrontation.